devitocodes/devito_book/fdm-devito-notebooks/README.md

 Every folder inside `fdm-devito-notebooks` refers to a section of the book.
 The chapters are labelled numerically and the appendices are labelled alphabetically.

-The folder for each section contains the Jupyter notebooks (`.ipynb` files) that make up the book, as well as some subdirectories.
-The most important of these are:
+The folder for each section contains the Jupyter notebooks (`.ipynb` files) for that section, a readme to explain which notebooks correspond to which chapters of the original book section, and some subdirectories.
+The most important of these subdirectories are:

 * `exer-<section>`: the Python code for that section's exercises
 * `fig-<section>`: the images displayed in that section